cryspycreme/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 3-print_numbers.c: Write a function that prints the numbers, from 0 to 9, followed by a new line.
 4-print_most_numbers.c: Write a function that prints the numbers, from 0 to 9, followed by a new line.
 5-more_numbers.c: Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.
+6-print_line.c: Write a function that draws a straight line in the terminal.
+				You can only use _putchar function to print
+				Where n is the number of times the character _ should be printed The line should end with a \n
+				If n is 0 or less, the function should only print \n

 This repo is maintained by cryspycreme.